Suddhasatwa Basu: Career

-He worked as postdoctoral research fellow and visiting faculty in the department of Chemical & Material Engineering at University of Alberta, Edmonton, Canada (1994 –1997).
-He also worked on oil sands extraction technology at the University of Alberta and closely involved in various projects.
+Basu worked as postdoctoral research fellow and visiting faculty in the department of Chemical & Material Engineering at University of Alberta, Edmonton, Canada.
+He has worked on oil sands extraction technology at the University of Alberta.
+After completion of his research, he joined IIT Delhi, as assistant professor in the Department of Chemical Engineering.
+He worked as head of the chemical engineering department and associated with R&D, IIT Delhi.

-In 1998, after completion of his research, he joined IIT Delhi, New Delhi as assistant professor in the Department of Chemical Engineering.
+He served director of Council of Scientific Industrial Research - Institute of Minerals and Materials Technology (CSIR-IMMT) from 2018 (on lien from IIT Delhi) in the department of chemical engineering at Institute of Chemical Technology, Mumbai till 2023.

-He is professor (Higher Academic Grade), IIT Delhi, where he worked as head of the chemical engineering department from 2012 to 2015 and associate dean of R&D, IIT Delhi from 2016 to 2017.
+He has visited as a guest professor at universities such as University of Alberta, Canada, University of Newcastle, Australia, University Karlsruhe (KIT).
+He has done research in the area of Interfacial and Electrochemical Engineering.
+He has worked on development of direct alcohol and glucose PEM and AEM Fuel Cells, PEMFC diagnostics, solid oxide fuel cells, as the source of renewable energy sources and removal ionic dyes from water by reverse micelles selectively, reuse of dye and solvent, CO_{2} conversion to chemical fuels and dye mineralization by photocatalysis, as environmentally benign technologies.

-He served director of Council of Scientific Industrial Research - Institute of Minerals and Materials Technology (CSIR-IMMT) from 2018 (on lien from IIT Delhi) with professor, Faculty of Engineering Sciences, AcSIR and adjunct professor (since 2019) in the department of chemical engineering at Institute of Chemical Technology, Mumbai till 2023.
+He has published various articles in high impact factor journals, 28 conferences, and 8 patents.

-He was visiting professor at the University of Alberta, Canada in 2000 and 2002, University of Newcastle, Australia 2005, University Karlsruhe (KIT), Germany 2006 and University of Newcastle upon Tyne, UK 2008 and 2010.
-His broad research interests are in the area of Interfacial and Electrochemical Engineering and their application in hydrogen energy and fuel cell technology.
-He has addressed the issues coming out of the nexus between energy and the environment.
-His works on development of direct alcohol and glucose PEM and AEM Fuel Cells, PEMFC diagnostics, solid oxide fuel cells, as the source of renewable energy sources and removal ionic dyes from water by reverse micelles selectively, reuse of dye and solvent, CO_{2} conversion to chemical fuels and dye mineralization by photocatalysis, as environmentally benign technologies.
+Awards

-He has published more than 180 articles in high impact factor journals, 28 conferences, and 8 patents.
 He won the Herdillia Award in 2016 and FITT award for best thesis at IIT Delhi in Chemical Engineering.